RachaelOluwaseun/MAP/README.md

 ## [Recommendations](recommendations)

 # Introduction
 This report analyzes the population trend in Nigeria between 2006 and 2019.
 The data was obtained from kaggle.com.
-This report aims to highlight the changes in population over two - year period and provide insights into the geographical distribution of population.
+This report aims to highlight the changes in population over thirteen - year period and provide insights into the geographical distribution of population.

 # Data Analysis
 The population data for 2006 and 2019 was collected from kaggle.com.
 The data shows that the population of Nigeria increased from 136,550,382 in 2006 to 195,733,382 in 2019.